falk05/zaptec/README.md

 ### Question 2:  Does the data suggest any value-added services that EV Charging Point Operators (CPO) might consider offering in the future?

-### Question 3:  What charging pattern should EV owners adopt in order to extend the lifetime of the vehicle's battery?
+### Question 3:  What charging pattern should EV owners adopt in order to extend the lifetime of their vehicle's battery?